Best Honey for Immune Support

 Buckwheat Honey

 Highest antioxidant content of readily available honeys—studies show dark buckwheat honey contains as many antioxidants as some fruits and vegetables.
 Rich in minerals including iron, manganese, and zinc that support immune cell function.
-Also clinically proven for cough suppression.
+Also clinically shown to suppress coughs.

 $10-$22 per jar